by Sharon Burton and Bonni Graham Gonzalez.

 About Bonni Graham Gonzalez

-Bonni Graham Gonzalez works for How to Manage a Small Law Firm, a coaching organization that teaches business skills to solo and small law firm owners.
-She also teaches part-time at the University of California, Riverside, in Bourns College of Engineering.
+Bonni Graham Gonzalez teaches part time at the University of California, Riverside, in the Bourns College of Engineering.
 Bonni’s career has focused around storytelling, including designing and writing manuals that actually explain how to use products and creating award-winning marketing materials that both educate and sell.

 When not marketing or thinking about marketing, Bonni crochets, beads, cooks, plays with her dog, and goes on road trips with her husband.